Anna Delvey: Art shows

 A pop-up group show called "Free Anna Delvey" ran at 176 Delancey Street on the Lower East Side from March 17 to March 24, 2022, while Delvey was incarcerated.
 The show incorporated art from 33 artists inspired by Delvey, including Noah Becker, publisher of Whitehot magazine.
 Each piece was listed for sale for $10,000.
-It was co-curated by Alfredo Martinez, who had been to prison for forging Jean-Michel Basquiat paintings, and Julia Morrison, who fronted $8,000 of her own money to fund the show but was never repaid despite Delvey's promise to do so.
+It was co-curated by Alfredo Martinez, who had been to prison for forging Jean-Michel Basquiat paintings, and Julia Morrison, who fronted $8,000 of her own money to fund the show but, as of May 2022, had not been repaid by Martinez.
 One of the pieces, Send Bitcoin, features a seated Delvey wearing a red dress while working on a computer and facing away from the viewer.
 Other pieces included Anna on ICE and ICE, both referring to U.S. Immigration and Customs Enforcement.
 UltraNYC called the pieces "doodles" and "part of her latest ploy to profit from her newfound fame".
 Grunge said the show "generally displayed [Delvey] in a sympathetic, if not overtly positive, light."

 On May 19, 2022, while Delvey was incarcerated, "Allegedly" opened in a nightclub on the second floor of the Public Hotel in Manhattan.
 The show opened with Kanye West's song "Flashing Lights", followed by drag queen Yuhua Hamasaki hyping up the crowd.
 Models walked through the room holding Delvey's drawings in gold-plated frames and wearing white gloves, Versace sunglasses, and black stockings covering their heads and faces.
 Delvey addressed the crowd in a prerecorded message, saying the show was "my narrative from my perspective".
 The drawings were again priced at $10,000 each; Delvey said 15% of the proceeds would go to children's charities.
 Many reporters and publicists attended the show.